-Whenever necessary, arrangements are made for consultation and treatment by specialists such as dentists and opticians.
-Regular check-ups and annual medicals are part of the Home's routine practice.
+Whenever necessary, arrangements will be made for consultation and treatment by specialists such as dentists and opticians.
+Regular check-ups and annual medicals will be part of the Home's routine practice.

-Although young people may have experience of smoking, it is not encouraged at the Home.
-The Home promotes a healthy lifestyle and young people are encouraged to refrain from smoking.
+Although young people may have experience of smoking, it will not be encouraged at the Home.
+The Home will promote a healthy lifestyle and young people will be encouraged to refrain from smoking.
 There will be no smoking in the building.
-However if it is agreed as part of the Care Plan, young people can access smoking in the grounds.
+However if it is agreed as part of the Care Plan, young people will be able to access smoking in the grounds in a designated safe space.

-Smokers are provided with anti-smoking literature, education and support to stop or reduce smoking.
+Smokers will be provided with anti-smoking literature, education and support to stop or reduce smoking.